alexdevdavis/be-games/README.md

 ## Test-Driven Development

 In building this API, I have followed the principles of test-driven development.
-Using Supertest in conjunction with Jest enables all seeding and listening to be managed within the test file ```./__tests__/games.test.js```.
+Using Supertest in conjunction with Jest enables all seeding of test data and listening to be managed within the test file ```./__tests__/games.test.js```.
 Therefore, to run the test suite, simply type the following command: ```npm t```.

 ## Software Requirements